ryanatkn/eslint-config/README.md

 export default configs;
 ```

+Instead of the values `'off'`, `'warn'`, and `'error'`,
+this config uses `0` (off) and `1` (warn).
+Because it doesn't use errors, this feels clearer, but you can use whichever you prefer.
+Using numbers also makes it easy to distinguish this config's rules from the configs extended
+from `eslint`, `typescript-eslint`, and `eslint-plugin-svelte` when inspecting the data.

 > ⚠️ The dependencies do not provide appear to provide typed rules,
 > but missing rules do throw errors at runtime.